MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Remove-MpPreference.md

 ### -AttackSurfaceReductionRules_Actions
 Specifies the states of attack surface reduction rules specified by using the **AttackSurfaceReductionRules_Ids** parameter.
-If you add multiple rules as a comma separated list, specify their states separately as a comma separated list.
+If you add multiple rules as a comma-separated list, specify their states separately as a comma-separated list.

 ```yaml
 Type: ASRRuleActionType[]